-The Company will issue the Notes under an indenture dated as of February 5, 2001 between itself and U.S. Bank National Association, as trustee, or the "Trustee," and a supplemental indenture with respect to the Notes between itself and the Trustee, to be dated as of May , 2013, the indenture, together with the supplemental indenture for the Notes, being the "Indenture."
+The Company will issue the Notes under an indenture dated as of February 5, 2001 between itself and U.S. Bank National Association, as trustee, or the "Trustee," and a supplemental indenture with respect to the 2016 Notes and a supplemental indenture with respect to the 2018 Notes, each between itself and the Trustee, each to be dated as of May 10, 2013, the indenture, together with the supplemental indentures for the Notes, being the "Indenture."
 The following is a summary of the material provisions of the Indenture and the Notes.
-It does not include all of the provisions of the Indenture and the Notes supplements the description in the accompanying prospectus of the general terms and provisions of our debt securities.
+It does not include all of the provisions of the Indenture and the Notes.
+The following description of the particular terms of the Indenture and the Notes supplements the description in the accompanying prospectus of the general terms and provisions of our debt securities.
 To the extent that the following description of the Notes is inconsistent with the general description in the accompanying prospectus, the following description replaces and supersedes the description in the accompanying prospectus.
 We urge you to read the Indenture because it defines your rights.
 The terms of the Notes include those stated in the Indenture and those made part of the Indenture by reference to the Trust Indenture Act of 1939, as amended, or the "TIA."
 The Trustee will make a copy of the Indenture and the Notes available to you upon request.
 You can find definitions of certain capitalized terms used in this description under "-Certain Definitions."
 For purposes of this section, references to the "Company," "we" or "our" include only iStar Financial Inc. and not its subsidiaries.

-The Notes are initially limited to an aggregate principal amount of \$250 million.
-We may issue an unlimited principal amount of additional notes under the Indenture having identical terms and conditions as the Notes, or the "Additional Notes;" provided that if any Additional Notes are not fungible with the Notes for U.S. federal income tax purposes, such Additional Notes will be issued as a separate series under the Indenture and will have a separate CUSIP number from the Notes.
-We will only be permitted to issue Additional Notes in compliance with the terms of the Indenture, including the covenant restricting the incurrence of Indebtedness (as described below under "-Certain Covenants-Limitation on Incurrence of Additional Indebtedness").
-The Notes and any Additional Notes subsequently issued under the Indenture will be treated as a single class for all purposes under the Indenture, including with respect to waivers and amendments.
-Unless the context otherwise requires, in this "Description of the Notes," references to the "Notes" include any Additional Notes.
+The 2016 Notes and the 2018 Notes are initially limited to an aggregate principal amount of \$265 million and \$300 million, respectively.
+The 2016 Notes and the 2018 Notes will be separate series of notes, including for purposes of, among other things, payments of principal and interest, events of default, legal defeasance, covenant defeasance, satisfaction and discharge and amendments to the Indenture and applicable series of notes.
+The Notes of each series will be treated as a single class for all purposes under the Indenture having identical terms and conditions as the 2016 Notes or the 2018 Notes, or the "Additional Notes;" provided that if any Additional Notes are not fungible with the 2016 Notes or the 2018 Notes for U.S. federal income tax purposes, such Additional Notes will be issued as a separate series under the Indenture and will have a separate CUSIP number from the relevant series of Notes.
+We will only be permitted to issue Additional Notes in compliance with the terms of the Indenture, including the covenant restricting the incurrence of Indebtedness (as described below under "-Certain Covenants- Limitation on Incurrence of Additional Indebtedness").
+The Notes of each series and any Additional Notes of such series subsequently issued under the Indenture will be treated as a single class for all purposes under the Indenture, including with respect to waivers and any Additional Notes of such series subsequently issued under the Indenture will be treated as a single class for all purposes under the Indenture, including with respect to waivers and amendments.
+Unless the context otherwise requires, in this "Description of the Notes," references to the "Notes," the "2016 Notes" and the "2018 Notes" include any Additional Notes of the applicable series.